Combinatorially random curves on surfaces

 To prove Theorems \ref{thm: compact} and \ref{thm: intersection}, we combine Teicm{\"u}ller theoretic arguments with probabilistic and counting results in the setting of negative curvature, due to Gekhtman-Taylor-Tiozzo \cite{GTT18} and Maher-Tiozzo \cite{MT18}.

 To get a feel for the strategy, we briefly outline the proof of Theorem \ref{thm: compact} for random walks.
-We first use Maher-Tiozzo \cite{MT18} to show that with high probability, $\gamma_{n}$ intersects any given simple closed curve at least linearly in $n$ many times.
-It follows by a basic collar lemma argument that with high probability, $X(\gamma_{n})$ is uniformly thick, independent of $n$.
+Let $X_{n} \in \cT(S)$ denote the metric minimizing the hyperbolic length of $\gamma_{n}$; our goal is to show that $X_{n}$ lies in some fixed neighborhood of $X_{\cA}$.
+Since $\gamma_{n}$ has length on the order of $n$ on the surface $X_{\cA}$, it follows that the sequence of geodesic currents given by $\left\{w_{n}/n \right\}$ is pre-compact and thus there exists a limiting current $c$.

-From there (and again using Maher-Tiozzo in a different way) we argue that with high probability, any spelling of $\gamma_{n}$ in the generating set $\cA$ uses linearly many occurrences of each generator.
-On the other hand, as one moves further and further away from $X_{\cA}$ while remaining in the thick part of $\cT(S)$, classical theorems of Kerckhoff \cite{Ker83} imply that for at least one generator $w_{i}$, the geodesic length of $w_{i}$ blows up.
-It follows that since $w_{i}$ must be traversed linearly often to spell $\gamma_{n}$, the geodesic length of $\gamma_{n}$ on a sequence of thick metrics which get further and further away from $X_{\cA}$ must grow super-linearly in $n$.
-However, $\gamma_{n}$ admits a representative on $X_{\cA}$ which has length bounded above by a linear function of $n$.
+We use Maher-Tiozzo \cite{MT18} to show that with high probability, $\gamma_{n}$ intersects any given simple closed curve at least linearly in $n$ many times.
+We use this to bound from below the infimal intersection number between $c$ and any simple closed curve, and in the process prove that $c$ must be a filling current.
+It then follows that $c$ is length minimized at a unique interior point of $\cT(S)$, which-- using basic properties of length functions and the intersection pairing-- precludes the minimizing metrics $X_{n}$ from getting further and further away from $X_{\cA}$.
 These arguments occur in Section \ref{section: minimizer}.

 With Theorem \ref{thm: compact}, we approach Theorem \ref{thm: intersection} as follows.
-Let $\ell_{n}$ denote the geodesic length of $\gamma_{n}$ on its length-minimizing surface $X_{\gamma_{n}}$, and consider the weighted curve $\gamma_{n}/\ell_{n}$, viewed as a geodesic current on $X_{\gamma_{n}}$.
-A theorem of Bonahon \cite{Bon88} implies the existence of an accumulation point $c$ of the sequence $( \gamma_{n} / \ell_{n} )$.
+Let $\ell_{n}$ denote the geodesic length of $\gamma_{n}$ on its length-minimizing surface $X_{n}$, and consider the weighted curve $\gamma_{n}/\ell_{n}$, viewed as a geodesic current on $X_{\gamma_{n}}$.
+Again, work of Bonahon \cite{Bon88} implies the existence of an accumulation point $c$ of the sequence $( \gamma_{n} / \ell_{n} )$.